 It's a fact that certain skin care ingredients can cause skin reactions in some people.
 In the worst-case scenario, they will cause a breakout or irritant contact dermatitis.

-Even if the product boasts all "fragrance-free" and "all-natural," certain plants, oils, or other ingredients might be contributing to your sensitive skin.
+Even if the product boasts all "fragrance-free" and "all-natural," certain plants, oils, or other ingredients might contribute to your sensitive skin.

 This is because chemical peels and microdermabrasion remove the outer layer of the skin.
 This is great news if you have some wrinkles and fine lines you need taking care of, but it's most certainly bad news if you have sensitive skin.
 They may cause itchy skin, burning, and redness.